 But not every proposition is a quick sell.
 Higher value sales don’t pop up every day.
 Many of our clients have a significant sales value that is absolutely a considered purchase.
 Often, the buying cycle entails tenders or RFPs, feasibility studies and multiple decision makers within large organisations.
 Lead generation in these cases requires a number of elements to bear fruit.
 These include:

-1. Identification of a database of correct contacts that are in the right organisations.
+1. Identification of a database of correct contacts that are in the right organizations.

 2. Identification of the challenges and issues that prospects face